Caleydo/caleydo-doc/views/stratomex/lineup.md

    The central area is the original LineUp visualization technique that can be used to rank, filter, browse, and select the contained dataset items in a flexible way.

 3. **Memo Pad**
-   The last area of the LineUp interface can be used to persist scores over multiple wizards.
+   The last area of the LineUp interface can be used to persist scores over multiple wizards instances.
 Please take a look at the [LineUp project page](http://lineup.caledydo.org) for details about the Memo Pad.

 ###Ranking table
 The ranking table is the central part of LineUp.
-It itself consists of multiple columns, which can be freely reorded using drag-and-drop.
+It itself consists of multiple columns, which can be freely reordered using drag-and-drop.
+Each column provides its own menu, e.g. for filtering, searching data.
 Following different column types are available:

 1. **Rank column**
   showing the rank of the current item